 This is a placeholder for upcoming review post regarding module content, teaching delivery, curriculum, online teaching, assessment methods etc.

-The course is affiliated with the Humanitarian and Conflict Response Institute at the University of Manchester
+The course is affiliated with the Humanitarian and Conflict Response Institute (HCRI) at the University of Manchester

 The below is copied from the Global Health Masters Degree (MSc) at The University of Manchester website pages